 The service accepts telephone referrals from any health professional in a primary care setting, such as hospital therapists, nurses, or consultants.

 To make a referral, telephone 07747 46127 (09:00-17:00, Monday to Friday) to speak to a neurological clinician.

-Can I use Choose and Book to arrange my first outpatient appointment?
+Can I use NHS e-Referral (formerly Choose and Book) to arrange my first outpatient appointment?

-Choose and Book is not applicable to this service.
+NHS e-Referral is not applicable applicable to this service.

 The service is available from 08:00-17:00.
 Monday to Friday, excluding bank holidays.

 Tube: St Pancras International/King’s Cross (Circle, Hammersmith and City, Metropolitan, Piccadilly, Northern, Victoria lines)